 We host employers for individual on-campus interview days throughout the year.
 Interviews are conducted in the Career Center, the Career Management Center in JSOM, and in some circumstances, the IPP offices in ECS.
-Interviews are available only to UT Dallas students and alumni who have established a CometCareers account with the Career Center.
+Interviews are available only to UT Dallas students and alumni with active Handshake accounts.

 Participating employers conduct on-campus interviews for permanent or internship positions.
 Interviews for internships are available only to currently enrolled students who have met all of the requirements of the Internship Program.